 Oscar, Freddie & Johnnie Heintz

 Oscar Heintz was born in 1891, twins Freddie and Johnnie Heintz in 1895.
 Their father John Heintz was a baker, and he and his wife Annie nee Garland lived much of their life in a modest single storied terrace at 84 Kerr Street, just a few doors from the home of Daphne and Ivy Trott, in the heart of Fitzroy ( although the family lived around the corner at 101 Argyle St, when the twins were born).
 John Heintz died in 1900 aged only in his late 30s.
 In September 1901 Oscar joined a Pollard troupe tour of North America and then another in early 1903.
-In July 1904, the twins joined Oscar on a third lengthy Pollard’s tour of Asia and North America, that departed Melbourne in July 1904 and returned home in February 1907.
+In July 1904, the twins joined Oscar on a third lengthy Pollard’s tour of Asia and North America, that finally returned home in February 1907.

 Above left: The Heintz family lived at 84 Kerr St Fitzroy, the house with the red door.
 On New Year’s Day 1913,Freddie was chased into his home by Police, after swearing in the street.
 He threw a chair at them before being arrested.
 Photo – Author’s collection.
 Above right: Freddie and Johnnie Heintz on the July 1904 – Feb 1907 Pollard’s tour of North America.
 Photo – courtesy Robert Maynard

 Remarkably, at the end of the tour in 1907, 16 year old Oscar Heintz stayed on in the US, settling in Portland, Oregon, where with the help of the YMCA, he studied, worked in a bank, married, raised a family and eventually became sales manager for Neon Manufacturing.
 His was the classic American immigrant made-good story.
-He returned to Australia to visit family in 1929.
+He returned to Australia to visit his family in 1929.